Best Tips for Abdominoplasty Scar Fading & Care

 Disclaimer: Operation performed by Dr Bernard Beldholm.
 Adult content, surgery has risks; individual results vary, seek 2nd opinion.
 Please see the full disclaimer.

 During the intermediate healing phase, which spans from three to six months post-surgery, your scars will undergo significant changes.
-The color of the scars typically transitions from dark red to softer shades like rosy pink or soft brown.
+The colour of the scars typically transitions from dark red to softer shades like rosy pink or soft brown.
 This stage marks a notable transition as abdominoplasty scars begin to mature.

 By six months, many patients notice significant fading in their scars, indicating positive healing progress.
 The scars begin to flatten and show signs of lightening.